-Modern microscopical techniques yields 3D and more generally multi-dimensional images, such as LSCM, and even 4D data when including time, and even 5D when including numerous channels.
-Important developments have been done for visualisation of such images in ImageJ such as VolumeViewer, Image5D or Image3DViewer.
-However few plugins focused on the 3D information present in the images, generally most processing are done in a slice by slice manner, and few plugins (including ObjectCounter3D) performs 3D measurements.
-This workshop will emphasise on 3D tools for visualisation, processing and measurements of volume data using ImageJ.
+Modern microscopical techniques, such as LSCM, yields 3D and more generally multi-dimensional images and even 4D data when including time, and 5D when including numerous channels.
+Important developments have been done for visualisation of such images in ImageJ such as VolumeViewer or ImageJ 3D Viewer.
+However few plugins focused on the 3D information present in the images.
+Generally most processing are done in a slice by slice manner, and few plugins (including ObjectCounter3D) performs 3D measurements.
+This workshop will emphasise on tools for visualisation, processing and measurements of volumic data using ImageJ.